NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ## Equipment, Supplies, and Software You Will Need

 1. A computer with Fusion360 installed (either in the Maker Studio, the basement CSE labs, or your own laptop).
 Fusion360 is available on all platforms!
-2. The [starter repo](https://classroom.github.com/a/8NsKPNlT) for this lab (Don't clone it until the start of class, last minute changes are likely).
+2. The [starter repo](https://classroom.github.com/a/K4L-LoDo) for this lab (It's advised to work on Fusion360 and wait to clone the repo until the class starts, last minute changes are likely).
 3. The contents of the class materials Github repo: https://github.com/NVSL/QuadClass-Resources

 ## Tasks to Perform